jmmarreiros/jmwebsite/content/project/innova/index.md

 - Stone tool design and use
 - Experimental archaeology

-title: On the origins of human technological innovations: the Late Middle-to-Upper Paleolithic transition in the Levant
+title: On the origins of human technological innovations, the Late Middle-to-Upper Paleolithic transition in the Levant

 url_code: ""
 url_pdf: ""
 url_slides: ""